 A minimum of one-to-one match funding is required.

-Applications submitted in advance of the following dates will be reviewed for funding:
+Applications submitted in advance of the deadline will be reviewed for funding.

-Please read the APPLICATION INSTRUCTIONS before beginning your application.
+1) APPLICATION INSTRUCTIONS: Please read before beginning your application.

-If you have questions about this grant, please contact Katie Michels at 828-5587.
+If you have questions about this grant or would like to understand alternative ways to submit your application, please contact Aaron Guman at @email or 828-5587.

 Water Quality Grants